Skip to main content

 Primary button

 You can create a new doc via the primary blue + Doc button in the top left of the page.
-This button is visible on the the docs main page, when inside of a space or in the project doc tab page.
+Clicking that button will always create a doc in the same level as the currently displayed one.

-Create subdocs
+Create Subdocs

 In addition to the primary button, there are also smaller add-buttons within the doc-items, that appear on hover.
 These buttons allow you to create a subdoc for a specific doc.
+The correct location of the doc is immediately shown in the breadcrumbs.

-☝️ Hint: You can also manually reorder and nest docs in the sidebar via drag and drop.
+Hint: You can also manually reorder and nest docs in the sidebar via drag and drop.

 Create a private doc